DustinHartzler/PharmToTable/wp-content/plugins/wp-ultimate-recipe/readme.txt

 * Very first version of this plugin

 == Upgrade notice ==

+= 3.8.0 =
+Update for a few new recipe features

 = 3.7.0 =
 Update to ensure WordPress 4.8 compatibility